amosproj/amos2024ws03-android-zero-instrumentation/Deliverables/sprint-13/user-stories-demoday.md

 Before starting with the demo: Note that our "users" are software developers for a niche topic.
 We tried our best to make it as understandable as possible for you, but keep that in mind when you don't understand all information displayed in the UI.

-I'm a such a software developer at eSolutions and my task is to integrate the software we get from our suppliers into the infotainment system.
+I am a software developer at eSolutions and my task is to integrate the software we get from our suppliers into the infotainment system.

+Please note that the following user stories are extremely simplified and fictive.
+They may not reflect the real implementations of eSolutions Infotainment Software.

 ## 1. rear view camera is laggy
 One of the many software suppliers has delivered its new rear-view camera system.
 Since its integration the UI's response time worsened and the camera pictures are laggy.